What deductions and credits do I have if I live abroad?

 Tax and contribution components of tax credits

-If you are a qualifying non-resident taxpayer, you are entitled to the 'tax part' of all tax credits.
+If you are a qualifying non-resident taxpayer, you are entitled to the tax component of all tax credits.
 If you are insured for the Dutch national insurance schemes, you are also entitled to the contribution component of all tax credits.

 Are you a non-resident taxpayer, but not a qualifying non-resident taxpayer?
-Depending on your country of residence, you are entitled to the 'tax part' of certain tax credits.
+Depending on your country of residence, you are entitled to the tax component of certain tax credits.
 If you are insured for the Dutch national insurance schemes, you are also entitled to the contribution component of these tax credits.